 What is the gateway

-The Ansvar gateway is one MCP server — one URL, one OAuth flow, one tool catalogue — sitting in front of a fleet of around 370 specialist MCP servers.
+The Ansvar gateway is one MCP server — one URL, one OAuth flow, one tool catalogue — sitting in front of a fleet of 176 specialist MCP servers (as of 2026-07-01).
 The gateway is what your AI client connects to; the fleet is what answers regulatory questions.

 One URL, one tool catalogue

-The gateway publishes about 25 orchestration tools to whichever client you connect: search for cross-corpus lookup, get_provision for article-level retrieval, validate_citation for round-trip verification, start_workflow and its siblings for multi-stage analyses, and a handful of receipts and scoring tools for the audit path.
+The gateway publishes a small, curated set of orchestration tools to whichever client you connect.
+The surface is tier-scoped — the authoritative list is what tools/list returns for your tier.
+The core: search for cross-corpus lookup, get_provision for article-level retrieval, validate_citation for round-trip verification, start_workflow and its siblings for multi-stage analyses, and a handful of receipts and scoring tools for the audit path.
 Your client sees a stable interface that doesn't change when we add a new jurisdiction behind the gateway.

 What's behind the gateway

-• ~100 domain MCPs for framework material that isn't tied to a national legislator: CVE, STRIDE, sanctions, OWASP, sector-specific safety frameworks.
+- 46 domain servers for framework material that isn't tied to a national legislator: CVE, STRIDE, OWASP, IEC 62443, and other sector-specific safety and security frameworks.

 When you call search(query=..., jurisdictions=[...]) or search(query=..., sectors=[...]), the gateway picks the right MCPs, fans out, and merges the results with citations preserved at item level.
 See coverage for the live fleet inventory.